RampNetwork/integration-example-ios/README.md

 #### Step 2 - Register URL scheme

 Now, add a URL scheme to your app.
-You can do it using the `Info` tab for a specific target in Xcode or by manually editing the *Info.plist* file.
+You can do it using the `Info` tab for a specific target in Xcode or by manually editing the `Info.plist` file.
 If iOS ever tries to open an URL with your scheme, it will pass the URL to your app to handle it.
-You can find more details on how to add custom URL scheme in [Apple documentation](https://developer.apple.com/documentation/xcode/allowing_apps_and_websites_to_link_to_your_content/defining_a_custom_url_scheme_for_your_app).
+You can find more details on how to add a custom URL scheme in [Apple documentation](https://developer.apple.com/documentation/xcode/allowing_apps_and_websites_to_link_to_your_content/defining_a_custom_url_scheme_for_your_app).

 ```xml
 <key>CFBundleURLTypes</key>